-For the third year, we’re throwing open our animal cruelty case files, giving you a no-holds-barred look at the horror of animal suffering occurring every day across South Australia.
+For the fourth year, we’re throwing open our animal cruelty case files, giving you a no-holds-barred look at the horror of animal suffering occurring every day across South Australia.

 But we believe it’s only through understanding the kind of situations in which animals are suffering that animal lovers like you can help us – the only charity with inspectors empowered to take legal action against animal abuse offenders – in our fight to combat cruelty.

 CATALOGUE OF CRUELTY:

 Our 2020-21 case files at a glance

 955 animals seized or surrendered into RSPCA South Australia’s care through the inspectorate

 1,288 animals were reported to be in need of veterinary treatment.

 Many reports were urgent.
 Some were too late.